What is the index of hydrogen deficiency for each of the followin... | Channels for Pearson+

 Textbook QuestionTextbook Question

-What is the index of hydrogen deficiency for each of the following molecular formulas? (c) C₈H₁₄Cl₂
+What is the index of hydrogen deficiency for each of the following molecular formulas? (a) C₆H₁₂O₆

 Verified Solution